 One of the strongest driving forces for wireless technology evolution today is 4G (4th Generation), also known as LTE-Advanced (Long Term Evolution) or IMT-Advanced (International Mobile Telecommunications) [1], which promises to encompass two main legacy technologies among others, namely cellular and WLAN (id., IEEE 802.xx).
-4G promises to deliver high-speed wireless data transmission services at much lower costs and latencies while providing much higher rates, spectrum efficiencies and coverage.
+4G promises to deliver high-speed wireless data transmission services at much lower costs and latency while providing much higher rates, spectrum efficiency and coverage.
 Most importantly, it promises the provision of future high-speed wireless data services everywhere closer to the mobile user in a seamless and versatile fashion, no matter what the surrounding environment and link conditions are.
-This stringent requirement calls for the development of new cognitive transceivers that are capable of promptly and properly self-adapting to variable operating conditions in order to constantly maximize their performance.
+This stringent requirement calls for the development of new cognitive transceivers that are capable of promptly and properly selfadapting to variable operating conditions in order to constantly maximize their performance.

-It is precisely in this vibrant research context that we get

-onto the emerging cognitive radio [2], [3] from a rather uncommon perspective today.
+It is precisely in this vibrant research context that we get onto the emerging cognitive radio [2], [3] from a rather uncommon perspective today.
 Indeed, cognitive radio is reduced in most recent works to one of its two primary objectives: exploit efficiently the radio spectrum with dynamic spectrum access (DSA) that allocates the least occupied frequencies, though licensed and reserved, to secondary users who are short of bandwidth [4]- [6].
 Here we take up its second primary objective of providing highly reliable communications anywhere anytime, so far addressed in a conventional manner, but rarely tackled today from a new level of "cognitive wireless communications" [3] where cognition could possibly handle many dynamic reconfiguration dimensions other than spectrum allocation, the conventional one.
-Explicitly, we aim at developing a new context-aware cognitive transceiver (CTR) which is able to self-adjust its antenna-array processing structure and air-interface configuration for optimum performance.
-Cognition ability of our new context-aware CTR amounts to selecting the best combination triplet of pilot-use, channelidentification, and data-detection modes that achieve the best link-level throughput performance against channel conditions in terms of channel type, mobile speed, SNR, and CQI.
+In this contribution, we aim at developing a new context-aware CTR which is able to self-adjust its antenna-array processing structure and airinterface configuration for optimum performance.
+Explicitly, we developed a new context-aware CTR that is able to select the best combination triplet of pilot-use, channel-identification, and data-detection modes that achieve the best link-level throughput against channel conditions in terms of channel type, mobile speed, SNR, and CQI.
+Realistic extensive simulations at the system level suggest that the new context-aware CTR outperforms the conventional transceiver (i.e., pilot-assisted LS-type channel estimation with coherent detection) by as much as 40 and 45% gains in average and cell-edge (i.e., 5-percentile) total throughput per macro-area with 10 pico-cells each, respectively.